Swarnotaj003/Memory-Game---Flip-and-Match-Cards/README.md

 ### Prerequisites

-* Java Development Kit (JDK): You need to have JDK 8 or later installed on your system to compile and run the game.
+* `Java Development Kit (JDK)`: You need to have JDK 8 or later installed on your system to compile and run the game.
-* Java IDE: You need a Java Integrated Development Environment (IDE) such as Eclipse, NetBeans, or IntelliJ IDEA to open and run the project.
+* `Java IDE`: You need a Java Integrated Development Environment (IDE) such as Eclipse, NetBeans, or IntelliJ IDEA to open and run the project.
-* Git: You need to have Git installed on your system to clone the repository.
+* `Git`: You need to have Git installed on your system to clone the repository.

 ### Installing